Add a visual “you are here”

 Black boots standing on the ground in a painted circle with stenciled words: You Are Here

-You are here indicators help people orient themselves when visiting a website.
-In navigation menus, the current page should appear different to all other menu items.
+You are here indicators help orient people as they explore a website.
+Yet “many websites need stronger location indicators” 1.
+People feel lost when looking at navigation menus that all appear similar.
+The current page should appear distinct from all other menu items in navigation menus.
 In this post, I describe a visual you are here signal for the current page in local navigation menus.

-People feel lost when looking at navigation menus that all appear similar.
-This was how menus appeared in Single Digital Presence.
-Many Victorian government websites use Single Digital Presence.
+Shown below left is how menus appeared in Single Digital Presence.
+Many Victorian government websites use the Single Digital Presence platform.
 I proposed adding an underline to the current page menu item.
-It would look different because all other menu items have no text decoration.
+It would visually distinguish a you-are-here signal because all other menu items have no underline.
+Furthermore, indicating the current location within navigation bars is sufficient to meet WCAG 2.4.8 Location (Level AAA)2.

-Without versus with a visual you are here indicator for the current page item in a navigation menu.
+Adding an underline for the current page item shows your location in a navigation menu.

 CSS to show you are here #